 “What we do is about dispelling the myths not only around horticulture as a career choice, but also nature as a very effective source of therapy where you are not judged, regardless of whether you are having a bad day.”

-The other Plants and Minds location, Chestnut Nursery in Poole, has seen a 300% increase in volunteer intake after the pandemic encouraged more people to use their gardens.
-These volunteers have all then moved into paid work.
+The other Plants and Minds location, Chestnut Nursery in Poole, has seen a 300% increase in team members moving on to paid employment in the past six years.

 Sandi Marshall, Cherry Tree Nursery manager, said: “There was one volunteer who would be in tears when she got out of the car because of the anxiety, but then she started coming once or twice a week, and now she has started her own business.
 It is amazing to see that sort of transformation in people.